|ProWritingAid Review Summary|

 If you’re looking to improve and better your writing in the long run rather than just getting spelling and grammar checks, ProWritingAid is a must have.

 Hand-picked Articles For You:

 - Best plagiarism checkers

 - Best comma splice checkers & best online proofreader software

 ProWritingAid Review 2021

 Yes, ProWritingAid is definitely safe to use.
 ProWritingAid mentions it clearly on their website that they don’t save or store your work.
 The data is only sent to the servers for processing and not stored in them.
 ProWritingAid is also GDPR compliant, you can view their GDPR policies here.

 Yes, ProWritingAid is fully legit and reliable to use.
 It is trusted and used by over a million writers, students authors, bloggers etc and has a fully functional integration with leading software like Chrome, MS Word etc. ProWritingAid doesn’t store or save your documents so you can rest assured of being safe from plagiarism or content theft or privacy issues.
 The refund policy makes it easier if you have second thoughts

 Is ProWritingAid better than Grammarly?

 I wish there was a plain answer to this.
-ProWritingAid is a powerful Grammarly competitor.
+During my ProWritingAid review, I found that it is a powerful Grammarly competitor.
 I like the user interface of Grammarly but when it comes to authors, indie writers and checking creative work, I prefer ProWritingAid more.
-Checkout my Grammarly review to decide for yourself.
+Checkout my Grammarly review to decide for yourself

 Does ProWritingAid support Open Office?